 You can not expect to accomplish what you should from this course without time on the computers that is in addition to the time we have in class.
 The usual expectation of 2 hours study outside of class for every hour in class is probably a minimum.
 There are several MacIntosh laboratories available in this building and across campus.

-We are scheduled to hold this class in Room 111/113 with a laboratory of Macintosh G4 computers.
-There are some additional PowerPC Macintosh computers in Room 228, Room 615, and in the EMAT Library.
-We may split into two sections and use room 112 that has a set of wireless iBook Macintosh computers.
+We are scheduled to hold this class in Room 112 with Macintosh iBook G4 computers.
+The Mathematics Education Macintosh Computer Laboratory in room 111/113 is equiped with the latest G5 Macintosh computers and can be used when a class is not scheduled in the lab.
+There are some additional PowerPC Macintosh computers in Room 231, Room 615, and in the EMAT Library.

 In general, the application programs we will use in this class will run on any of the Macintosh computers except the oldest machines.
 There are distinctions such as operating systems and hard disk drives that have to be accounted for.
 If you have your own Mac, or access to one, I will help you get set up to run these programs on it (if it is possible).

 Most of our software is also available for Windows machines.
 The functionality of some other Windows software is similar to what we use.
 Certainly the Windows environment could be used for implementing this course.
-Students can work at home on a Windows computer and transport to these Rm 111/113 machines via removable media (e.g. CD or zip disks) or the network (e.g. via emaill attachments).
+Students can work at home on a Windows computer and transport to these Macintosh machines via removable media (e.g. CD or USB disks) or the network (e.g. via email attachments).

 As part of being a professional teacher, regular participation in all course activities is required.
 On-time completion of assignments and arrival to class is expected.
 If at all possible, please notify me before missing a class meeting.
 All absences will be documented and attendance records will be used in calculating your final grade.
-Two points will be assigned for every class attended on time for a total of 60 points.
-Tardies will receive only one point for each late attendance.
+Class attendence and participation will count a total of 30 points.
+Tardies will receive only half a point for each late attendance.
 Unexcused absentees will receive zero points.
-Excused absentees will receive one point.
+Excused absentees will receive half a point.
 Excused medical absences require documentation (a note) from your doctor or the Student Health Center.
 Other unavoidable absences must be approved by me BEFORE the time you will be absent.
 I may require written verification of the conflict.

 Grades and Requirements